Winnie Ntshaba

-Winnie Ntshaba (born 1 September 1975) is a South African actress best known for her role in Generations on SABC 1.
+Bawinile "Winnie" Ntshaba (born 1 September 1975) is a South African actress and businesswoman.
+She is best known for her role in Generations on SABC 1.
 She began her career in the 2000s before making her breakthrough in Yesterday.

 She is best known for playing Khethiwe Buthelezi on the SABC 1 soap opera Generations.
 She studied acting at the University of Natal (Durban).

 Early life

 Ntshaba was born 1 September 1975 in Kwa-Zulu Natal.
 She has one older sister, who inspired her to further her studies.
 She attended the University of Natal (Durban), where she obtained her BA Drama Honours degree.

 Film career

 2000 – 2004

 In 2000 she moved to Johannesburg and participated in educational and industrial theater shows for AREPP Shoe String Productions.
 Then she starred in the 2004 television drama Jozi Streets.

 Ntshaba was cast as a support actress in the 2004 film Yesterday with Leleti Khumalo.
 This was her major film gig, and she received positive reviews for her role.
 In the same year, Ntshaba was cast in her first leading role in the 2004 film drama Shreds and Dreams directed by Claire Stopford.and later appeared in three productions: Russian Services Lethal Force (supporting role).